-North American inuit carvings, Navahoe pottery and native American beadwork almost always find their way back to Canada and the U.S.A.
+North American Inuit carvings, Navajo pottery and Native American beadwork almost always find their way back to Canada and the U.S.A.
 It is the growing market in African tribal art with its plentiful supply of 20th century examples that are appealing to the interior designer and young collector with prices starting from £50 or so, leaving early and rare examples to be battled over by the serious collector.

-Tribal sections are held quartely in the major fine art sales.
+Tribal sections are held quarterly in the major fine art auctions.